hortonworks/cloudbreak/docs/spi.md

 ## Variants

-OpenStack is highly modular.
-It allows you to install different components, for example for volume storage or networking (Nova networking, Neutron, etc.).
-Or, in some scenarios, some components such as Heat may not installed at all.

 Cloudbreak's SPI interface reflects this flexibility using so called variants.
-This means that if some part of cloud provider (typically OpenStack) is using different component, you don't need re-implement the complete stack but just use a different variant and re-implement the part that is different.
+This means that if some part of cloud provider (typically AWS) is using different component, you don't need re-implement the complete stack but just use a different variant and re-implement the part that is different.

-The reference implementation for this feature can be found in  [cloud-openstack](https://github.com/hortonworks/cloudbreak/tree/master/cloud-openstack) module which support a HEAT and NATIVE variants.
-The HEAT variant utilizes the Heat templating to launch a stack, but the NATIVE variant starts the cluster by using a sequence of API calls without Heat to achieve the same result, although both of them are using the same authentication and credential management.